-Standards-Referenced Grading will begin at the 6th grade level in the 20-21 school year, the 21-22 school year for 7th and 8th grades and in high schools in the 22-23 school year.
+Standards-Referenced Grading begsn at the 6th grade level in the 20-21 school year, the 21-22 school year for 7th and 8th grades, and will begin in high schools in the 22-23 school year.

 Extra credit or bonus points for non-academic purposes will not be used.
 For example, bringing classroom supplies, while appreciated, will not be part of a student's academic grade.
 If students are not making progress towards mastering skills and concepts, teachers may provide additional assignments and activities that will help the student improve their grade.